SillyVoices/CatalogMainScript/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/SillySlices/CatalogMainScript/main/Unobfuscated.lua"))()

-You see that they perform similar in terms of functionality.
 I am still mad at myself for leaking the source code.
 Somebody having my source code is fine but when they are stealing my credit, it fuels me with anger.
 Now that I fininshed my rant, I can hopefully sleep now.

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////